dror27/dk-shack/vol2/songs/en/Brand New Song.md

 Something so loaded, with honesty froth \
 That's why it's shunned by normal folks\
 \
-I’ll got three balls, \
+I’ll got three balls \
 Well now you know that too \
 And a seafaring maiden in every port \
 And a jet fighter too \